 Personally, I don’t think it is harder for either men or women to convert their target audience if they can manage to get them into their channel.
+The hard truth is that it is difficult for everyone.
 While women may initially attract more attention from curious viewers and trolls, not everyone who clicks on their channel will truly find their content entertaining and stick around.

 What this means is that both branding and marketing remain important.
 Using correct tags, witty titles, thoughtful game selection, and making sure your thumbnail looks enticing will help both men and women find people who will be interested in their personalities and content.